SLAPaper/a1111-sd-webui-tome/README.md

 Works with big image size and big batch size, you will need total pixel of `4*512*512 = 1024*1024` or more to see a difference

-The higher the total pixel there are, the more performance boost you'll get, on `2048*2048`, it could be over +100%
+The higher the total pixel there are, the more performance boost you'll get, on `2048*2048`, it could be over +100% in extreme settings

+In more common scenarios (`512*512 with hires fix 2x`), you can get around +30% speedup during the hires part, which is a definitely time saver